isomerpages/isomerpages-govtech/media/technews/_posts/2021-11-11-singpass-digital-ic.md

 permalink: "/media/technews/singpass-digital-ic"
 category: technews
 image: "images/technews/digitalIC1.jpg
 ---

 Hands up if your parents are the type who usually leave their physical identity card, commonly known as IC, at home because they're afraid they’ll lose it.
-And hands up if they’ve ever forgotten to bring along their IC for whatever official business they must settle, even after making a hundred mental notes the day before
+And hands up if they’ve ever forgotten to bring along their IC for whatever official business they must settle, even after making a hundred mental notes the day before.

 ---

 ![Digital IC](/images/technews/digitalIC1.jpg)*How your digital IC appears on the Singpass app.*